LauraRe/rails_bdd/README.md

     When I visit the landing page of the application
     I would like to see a list of all articles

+    As a visitor,
+    In order to express my opinion
+    I would like to be able to post comments about an article

     As a publisher
     In order to add relevant content to my news service I would like to be able to create articles